Nature of Politics (3)

 Comparative examination of Burma, Thailand, Malaysia, Vietnam, Laos, Cambodia, Philippines, and Indonesia.

-Examination of the emergent states of Southeast Asia in world affairs with specific reference to big-power diplomacy, the United Nations, regionalism, neutralism, and war.
+Examination of the major states of East Asia in world affairs with specific reference to big-power diplomacy, the United Nations, regionalism, neutralism, and war.

 Women and Public Policy (3)

 Examination of major public policy questions affecting women.
 Topics, drawn from the United States and other societies, may include reproduction issues, economic equality, violence against women, and political rights.

 Credit not given for both this course and 01:988:355.